Who are the Institutional Holders in China Xiangtai Food Co. Ltd. (PLIN)?

 The top institutional shareholder in the company is Geode Capital Management, LLC with over 30160.0 shares valued at $28772.0.
 The investor’s holdings represent 0.10% of the PLIN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Susquehanna International Group, LLP with 26222.0 shares valued at $25015.0 to account for 0.09% of the shares outstanding.
 The other top investors are Virtu Financial LLC which holds 12211.0 shares representing 0.04% and valued at over $11649.0, while HRT Financial LLC holds 0.03% of the shares totaling 10221.0 with a market value of $9750.0.

 China Xiangtai Food Co.
-Ltd. (NASDAQ: PLIN) is 5.87% higher on its value in year-to-date trading and has touched a low of $0.62 and a high of $2.50 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The PLIN stock was last observed hovering at around $1.06 in the last trading session, with the day’s loss setting it -0.05%.
+Ltd. (NASDAQ: PLIN) is -10.90% lower on its value in year-to-date trading and has touched a low of $0.62 and a high of $2.50 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The PLIN stock was last observed hovering at around $0.91 in the last trading session, with the day’s loss setting it -0.06%.

 China Xiangtai Food Co.
 Ltd. (PLIN) Analyst Forecasts